 The Vizio SB46514-F6 build quality is a noticeable improvement over the smaller version.
 The bar's whole setup is covered by a grille rather than a cheap-feeling fabric.
 It feels well-built and durable, with two side metal plates on every part of the setup.

 The Vizio SB46514-F6's stereo frequency response is very good and is quite similar to the SB36512-F6 as well.
 It has a well-extended bass, which is great for action movies or bass-heavy music.
 The rest of the response is very accurate and sounds fairly neutral.

 The stereo soundstage of this soundbar setup is decent.
 The sound seems to be coming from just outside the bar, which is a good width without any DPS tricks to widen it.
 Also, the focus of the sound is good and the objects in the soundstage come from an accurate pinpoint location rather than a general area, but it doesn't sound as wide as actual home theatre tower speakers.
 For a soundbar with a more immersive soundstage, check out the Vizio Elevate.

 The Vizio SB46514-F6 can get very loud and can be used in large rooms or crowded environments.
-However, when pushing the bar to its limits, there is some audible compression, especially in the bass range.
+However, there are some pumping and compression artifacts present at max volume.

 The SB46514-F6's THD performance is decent.
 The THD levels are within very good limits at a normal listening volume, but can there's a jump when pushing the bar to its limits, especially in the high-mid range.